roberto117343/OrfViralScan/README.md

 ## Installation and Usage

-1. Download the latest `OrfViralScan3.jar` file from the [Releases](<link_to_releases_page>) page of this repository.
+1. Download the latest `OrfViralScan-3.0.jar` file from the [Releases](<link_to_releases_page>) page of this repository.
 2. Make sure Java 11 is installed and accessible from your system's PATH variable.
 3. Open a terminal or command prompt, navigate to the folder where you downloaded the file, and run:
     ```bash
-    java -jar OrfViralScan3.jar
+    java -jar OrfViralScan-3.0.jar
     ```
 4. The GUI will appear.
 Follow these general steps:
     *   Click `Input` to select your FASTA file.
     *   Choose the desired type of `Calculation` from the dropdown menu.
     *   Adjust the necessary parameters according to the selected calculation (e.g., length, strand, range, nt/aa).
     *   Click `Output` to define the name and location of the output file(s).
-For 'Split into Fragments', the output is a folder.
+For 'Divide Into Fragments', the output is a folder.
     *   Click `Calculate` to start the process.
 Click `Cancel` to abort.

 ## Limitations